josephrclick/synapse/README.md

 ## You Know You Want To (Quick Start)

+This thing is a starter kit you can build damn near anything on.
 Feeling brave?
-Want to run this glorious beast?

 ### Prerequisites